Due to the impact of COVID-19, the school’s next accreditation site visit has been delayed one year to October 2022.

 Accreditation is a non-governmental, voluntary peer review process by which educational institutions or programs may be granted public recognition for compliance with accepted standards of quality and performance.
 Specialized accrediting agencies exist to assess and verify the quality of educational programs in particular professions or occupations to ensure that individuals will be qualified to enter those disciplines upon graduation.

-The dental programs that will be reviewed in October 2021 are: predoctoral (DDS and IDS), dental hygiene, and residency programs in Advanced Education in General Dentistry, orthodontics, and endodontology.
+The dental programs of the Dugoni School that will be reviewed in October 2021 are: predoctoral (DDS and IDS), dental hygiene, and residency programs in Advanced Education in General Dentistry, orthodontics, and endodontology.

 The Commission on Dental Accreditation

 The Commission on Dental Accreditation (CODA) is the specialized agency recognized by the United States Department of Education to accredit programs that provide basic preparation for licensure or certification in dentistry and related disciplines.

 An Accreditation Oversight Committee (AOC) was created by the Dean in 2017 to oversee preparations for the 2021 site visit.
 The AOC is chaired by Dr. Cindy Lyon, Associate Dean of Oral Health Education, and consists of representatives of all programs to be site visited in 2021: Dr. Daniel Bender (predoctoral), Dr. Johnah Galicia (endodontology), Professor Lory Laughter (DH), Dr. Heesoo Oh (orthodontics), and Dr. Allen Wong (AEGD).